moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock.md

 > Response 200(application/json)
 Successful request.
 The result is a JSON representation of the report.
-The string with "storeId":null corresponds to a reserve for a Sales Order without specifying a warehouse.
+The string with "storeId":null corresponds to a part of 'Committed' products for a Sales Order without specifying a warehouse.

 ```json
 [